28/fileprocessor/README.md

 MIT License

-Copyright (c) 2014 Dejan Josifović
+Copyright (c) 2014 Dejan Josifović, the paranoid times

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal